petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/customizing-claritys-front-end.md

 ## Conclusion

 Congratulations!
 You have created, modified, and deployed your own frontend client extensions.
-Next, we'll explore objects and how you can use them with client extensions to build custom solutions.
+Next, we'll explore the tools you can use to model and manage data structure in Liferay.

 Next Up: [Modeling and Managing Data Structures](./modeling-and-managing-data-structures.md)